-"Live Animal Documentation on Large Scale Seizures" When documenting tens to hundreds of animals on a crime scene, how do you balance thorough documentation, efficient workflow and compassionate handling?
-Subjects covered include documenting animals and their environment,
+"Live Animal Documentation on Large Scale Seizures" - When documenting tens to hundreds of animals on a crime scene, how do you balance thorough documentation, efficient workflow and compassionate handling?
+Subjects covered include documenting animals and their environment, creating animal inventories, chain of custody, considerations when planning large-scale seizures and challenges that may arise.
+Attendees will be asked to consider their own protocols, resources and experiences when handling large scale seizures.

-Alison Kennedy-Benson is a Forensic Veterinary

-Technician and CVT with the ASPCA's national Forensic Sciences team.
+Alison Kennedy-Benson is a Forensic Veterinary Technician and CVT with the ASPCA's national Forensic Sciences team.
 She holds a Veterinary Technician A.S. from Penn Foster College, B.S. in Biological Sciences from Florida State University, and M.S. in Anthrozoology from Canisius College.
 Alison has worked in wildlife translocation, mass fatality response, academia and animal sheltering.
 In her current role, she supports forensic veterinarians with national large scale animal cruelty case response, research, and teaching.
 She is Human-Animal Bond Certified, Fear Free Elite Certified, and Low Stress Handling Silver Certified.

-Spencer Conover, Assistant Director, Pasco County Animal Services permitted into the building.
+Spencer Conover, Assistant Director, Pasco County Animal Services Shelter Track 60 minutes

+"Effect of Quiet Time of Dog Behavior" - In October of 2022, Pasco County was hit with an infectious disease that forced the shutdown of all dog operations for thirty days.
+During that time, no dogs were to be removed from their kennels for extended periods of time and no volunteers were permitted into the building.
 During that time, the animal care team members noticed decreased kennel stress behaviors and decreased aggression from a large portion of the dogs in the population.
 How could this be?
 The dogs were getting out less and having less interaction with people.